CharlyMannion/rails_blog/README.md

 * Fork this repo
 * Clone to your local machine `git clone https://github.com/CharlyMannion/rails_blog`
 * `bundle install`
-* To use the app locallt, run `rails server` and visit http://localhost:3000
+* To use the app locally, run `rails server` and visit http://localhost:3000

+## How to run the test suite

 * To run RSpec tests: `rspec`
 * To run Rails tests: `rails test`
 * To see the test coverage for Rails tests, after running the tests run